Atlantic County Animal ShelterPlease call or stop by the shelter and check out all the wonderful cats and dogs anxiously awaiting loving homes!!

 Meet Hope, our Dalmatian/Pit Bull mix.
 Hope was brought in as a stray by Animal Control.
 Poor little pup was limping so we made an appointment to have her x-rayed and the results showed an old fracture that had healed.
 Hope is very energetic and as you can tell by her photo she enjoys water.
 Hope wants your attention and wants to be an only dog.
 She is full of love, clean in her kennel, weighs about 40 pounds and we estimate her to be about 8 months old.
 Hope has been in our adoption room longer than any of the other dogs that are available.
 Are you the special parents she is looking for?
 Please stop by to visit her soon.

 Free Rabies clinics are conducted at the Shelter and are available for those residents who miss their town's clinic.
-Our next free rabies clinic will be held on Sunday, June 23rd, 2013 from 10am-12pm.
+Our next free rabies clinic will be held on Sunday, November 16th, 2014 from 9am-11am.

 Residents are urged to vaccinate their pets early in the year to ensure timely compliance with municipal licensing requirements.